Now accepting new virtual patients

 • Honey

 People can consume sufficient prebiotics and probiotics without taking supplements by eating fruits, vegetables, whole grains, and fermented foods.
-Individuals should consult with a doctor or dietitian when seeking specific diet advice.
+Individuals should consult with a professional or dietitian when seeking specific diet advice.

 How do digestive enzymes help gut bacteria?